 Reality: I thought I’m pretty adaptable to new flavors and it’s not a secret I’m not a big fan of Filipino food, even though it’s what I grew up in.
 I did fall in love with Malaysian food and I still am, but after several months I found myself missing home food.
 This made me re-think about our cuisine, which I used to think is bad.
 Now I believe that we have a lot of good dishes — it’s just the cooking it’s done that needs to be improved.

 Tapsilog.
 Sisig.
 Sinigang.
 Kare-kare.
 Calamares and those fried crablets with vinegar.
 Suman with the sweet sauce.
 Boodle fight.
 Seafood platters in dampa.

 Expectation: I’ll learn a new language and be a proud multilingual.
 Apa khabar?

-Reality: I learned a few Malay words, particularly those used when going in shops and restaurants… aaand that’s the extent of my Malay vocabulary.
+Reality: I learned a few Malay words, particularly those used when going in shops and restaurants… Aaand that’s the extent of my Malay vocabulary.
 Come to think of it, even now, sometimes all I do is point here and there.
-I can also count in Malay, from 1 to 7… err, 6.
+I can also count in Malay, from 1 to 7… Well, up to 6 actually.

-As said above, the population in Malaysia is diverse and not everyone speaks Malay fluently.
-In our workplace, most are Chinese locals and so conversations are held in English.
+In our workplace, most are Chinese locals so conversations are held in English.
 I didn’t see the need to learn conversational Malay.
 I tried to learn Mandarin actually, but after a week and not learning more than 3 phrases, I’d abandoned the project and accepted that I’m just not interested enough.